Do you want to know how to truss a chicken? Well, you might be surprised. Trussing a chicken may sound and look complicated, but it is not!

 Our last step is less complicated than the last one.

 By now, your chicken would look like it crossed its legs.
 What you want to do is to push the chicken’s legs down until the breast comes up.

 Usually, trussing a chicken takes only a few minutes.
 Some could even do it for around a minute.

 It might take you some time to do it the first time, but with some practice, you will be able to do it faster and faster until you become a pro at it!

 Is There Another Way to Truss a Chicken?

 As we have said earlier, there are different ways to truss a chicken, so yes!

 However, we chose to show you the method above because we believe it is one of the safest methods.

-No, trussing a chicken is not dangerous.
-However, you are going to be using twine, and many of the methods involve tons of pulling and holding it tightly.
+Trussing a chicken is not inherently dangerous.
+However, it involves using twine, and many methods require pulling and holding it tightly, which can potentially lead to accidents.
 If you are not used to cooking, or if this is the first time you are trussing a chicken, you might accidentally cut yourself that way.